There are bound to be times in all relationships when a couple is out of synch in terms of sexual desire.

 Vignette 1: When a Willingness to Have Sex is Enough

-Ed and Joan were married for 10 years.
-They had two young children.
+Ed and Sam were together for 10 years.
 Ed had a very stressful job where he worked long hours so he often came home tired.
-Joan worked part time and took care of the children when they got home from school.
+Sam worked part time and took care of their two young children when they got home from school.

-Generally, they had a good sex life, but sometimes Ed was too tired to have sex when Joan wanted to do it.
-But he was willing to kiss and cuddle with her and he would soon get into the mood to have sex--even if it wasn't as passionate as Joan would have liked.
-Then, there were other times on the weekend, after Ed had time to relax when he felt more sexually aroused and their lovemaking was more passionate.
+Generally, they had a good sex life, but Ed usually wasn't in the mood to have sex when Sam wanted to do it.
+But Ed was willing to kiss Sam and he would soon get into the mood to have sex.

-Joan didn't personalize it when Ed wasn't immediately sexually aroused when he was tired.
-She knew that he had a stressful job.
-Also, she was confident enough in herself so she didn't see his initial lack of desire as a reflection on her self worth, her looks or her desirability.
+Sam didn't personalize it when Ed didn't feel sexual at first.
+Sam was confident enough in himself so he didn't see Ed's initial lack of desire as a reflection on his self worth, his looks or his desirability.

 Vignette 2: When a Willingness to Have Sex isn't Enough

 By the weekend, when Bob was more relaxed and rested and he wanted to have sex with Sara, she was still resentful from earlier in the week and she refused to have sex with him.
-This became their pattern and, over time, it was eroding their relationship.
+This became their pattern and, over time, this pattern eroded their relationship.

 Secure Attachment vs Insecure Attachment